Albert Lee (Paralympian)

 Albert Lee (born 17 October 1962) is an Australian double leg amputee athlete who participated at the 2000 Summer Paralympics in sitting volleyball.
 Lee lost his legs in a train accident when he was 20 years old.
-Despite this, he has competed in the Sydney to Hobart Yacht race, achieved world records and is a qualified optometrist who studied at the University of New South Wales.
+Despite this, he has competed in the Sydney to Hobart Yacht race, achieved world records, and is a qualified optometrist who studied at the University of New South Wales.
 Lee is involved in many philanthropic activities and has a multitude of appointments.

 Personal life

 Lee was born on 17 October 1962.
 He married his wife Anne in 1998.
 Together they have two sons – Jonathan and Mitchel.
-Lee has interests in team sports, fitness and adventures.
-He is a double leg amputee.
+Lee has interests in team sports, fitness, and adventures.
 Lee lives in Sydney where he is a registered optometrist.

 Amputation

 On February 20, 1983, Lee was in involved in an accident where he fell under a train This accident created the need for both of his legs to be amputated at the knee.
 At this time, Lee was twenty years old and in his third year of studying at a tertiary level.

-In Australia there are 8000 lower limb amputations performed annually due to various causes.
-Sex, age and type 2 diabetes are all key factors when determining the relative risk rate for lower limb amputations in the Australian public.
+In Australia, there are 8000 lower limb amputations performed annually due to various causes.
+Sex, age and type 2 diabetes are all key factors when determining the relative risk rate for lower limb amputations in the Australia.
 Being male can result in a 15-32% increase in relative risk for lower limb amputation.

 When amputation occurs at a younger age - less than 35 years old - the effect on risk rate due to sex is emphasized.
 By being a young male, one would be at a higher relative risk for lower limb amputation due to any cause than one's female counterparts at that stage of life.